zenonsenn/zendle-blog/blog_content.md

 -   Fixed a bug where answering corretly after an invalid word still shows the invalid word in the previous word display
 -   Bugfixes

+## alpha-2.1.2b

+-   Fixed a bug where the word suggestion still returns words found earliest in the dictionary

 # Ongoing

 -   ~~Adding words that are valid but not registered in the dictionary or finding/creating a new dictionary~~ Using enwiktionary data to create Zendle Unlimited where almost all English words exist